 - How the guitar sounds

-For a beginner, the best choice would be an acoustic guitar.
+For a beginner, the best choice would be an acoustic guitar and try to get the best acoustic guitar you can afford.
 When you choose the guitar go for one with steel strings.
 Wait to get an electric guitar once you have spent a few months with the acoustic one.
 If you already have an electric guitar or are insistent on buying one then that is fine but an acoustic is easier to start with.

 Learning to play guitar